arlowhite/IWS_FeatureRequestApp/README.md

 This is a simple web application that demonstrates my knowledge of web application design and ability to apply modern JavaScript and UI libraries to solving a problem.
 I am currently seeking  employment as a full-stack web application developer and BriteCore proposed this [demo project](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) for their candidates.

+## Running

+Just open **index.html** with your browser.

+*In the future, I may deploy the app to Amazon Web Services if potential employers are interested in seeing some server-side code and a deployment demonstration.*

 # Commentary

 ## Technologies